About Us

 Team 694 in Media

-A large part of StuyPulse's mission is to help spread the message of FIRST via newspapers, television, social media, and more.
-The local paper The TriBeCa Tribune and the Chinese-language paper China Daily have done segments of our team during the build season.
+A large part of StuyPulse's mission is to help spread the message of FIRST via newsletters, television, social media, and more.
+The local papers The TriBeCa Tribune and Tribeca Citizen and the Chinese-language paper China Daily have done segments of our team during the build season.
 We also make regular appearances in our own school newspaper, The Spectator.
-At demonstrations and other events we've been interviewed by radio and television stations in Arabic, Russian, and of course English.
-Our 2009 robot, Michael 1, and our 2010 robot, Donovan, have made several appearances in newspapers and TV programs.
-Our mentor/adviser Rafael Colón was even chosen as the New Yorker of the Week by NY1, a local television station, and was shown on their channel for an entire week.
-We demonstrated Rafael, our 2017 robot, and DEStiny, our 2016 robot, at Fox&Friends for the past two years.
-StuyPulse has also made appearances in renowned magazines such as Popular Mechanics and produces high-quality videos which can be viewed on our Youtube channel.
+At demonstrations and other events weve been interviewed by radio and television stations in Arabic, Russian, and of course English.
+Weve made frequent appearances on the YouTube channel FUN Robotics Network, where we showcase our robots and the mechanisms behind it.

 FIRST logo About FIRST